 According to a Data Breach Investigations Report, 63% of data breaches result from weak or stolen passwords.
 This should not be a surprise considering that 65% of business managers record their passwords on a document like a Post-it note or share it with others.
 What this shows is that while employing digital security measures is necessary, the old-fashioned way of physically securing your business assets is still very important.

 Passwords should not be physically written on a piece of paper in the vicinity of the computer.
-Laptops and machines must also be shut down after using.
+Laptops and machines must also be shut down after use.
 Keep in mind that even the most secure private offices can still be accessed by people who do not work for the company such as cleaning and electrical staff employed by third parties.

 A lot of employees who bring their laptops or confidential documents neglect the importance of security.
 Most times, laptops are left inside the car, or they even ask strangers to keep an eye on their bags at the airport.
 These mistakes can lead not only to the loss of the laptop but also to losing the confidential data stored in the machine.

 Laptops kept at home, and confidential documents should not be left lying around for everyone to see.
 Instead, these must be placed inside a drawer or a locked room.
 While most people think that their home is a safe haven, there are still many people who may come in and out of the house, so it’s better to be secure than be sorry.